-Drug use is increasing all over the world and this brings related health problems with it.
-So that the death rate of drug overdose in the USA increased 3-fold between 1999 and 2014 [1].
+Drug use is increasing all over the world, and this brings related health problems.
+Thus, the death rate of drug overdose in the United States of America increased 3-fold between 1999 and 2014 [1].
 Increasing consumption rates have created an increased need to access these substances.
-With the developing technology, the drugs are detected at border crossings and airports forcing smuglers to develop a number of different methods.
+With the development of technology, drugs are detected at border crossings and airports, forcing smugglers to develop many different methods.
 One of these is the body packing method [2].

-Although illegal substances are transported to various parts of the world by land, air and sea, concealment through the body has become a frequently used method for transporting small amounts of substances.
-The most commonly used method here is oral swallowing [3].
+Although illegal substances are transported to various parts of the world by land, air, and sea, concealment through the body has become a frequently used method for transporting small amounts of substances.
+The most commonly used method is oral swallowing [3].
 To a lesser extent, vaginal and rectal ingestions have also been reported.

 People who carry drugs in their body cavities in this way are called "body packers" or "drug mules".
-While body pushers carry illegal substances in their rectum or vagina, people called body stuffers swallow poorly packaged or unpackaged drugs for fear of being caught [4].
+While body pushers carry illegal substances in their rectum or vagina, body stuffers swallow poorly packaged or unpackaged drugs for fear of being caught [4].